ROCm/rocm-install-on-linux/docs/install/quick-start.rst

 Quick start installation guide
 ******************************

 This topic provides basic installation instructions for ROCm on Linux using your distribution’s native package manager.
+Before you begin, you should confirm your :ref:`kernel version <verify_kernel_version>` matches the :ref:`ROCm system requirements <supported_distributions>`.

-Review your required installation instructions by selecting your operating system and version, and then run the provided commands in your terminal.
+Once you do, review your required installation instructions by selecting your operating system and version, and then run the provided commands in your terminal.

-For more in-depth installation instructions, refer to :ref:`rocm-install-overview`.
+For more in-depth installation instructions, refer to :ref:`detailed-install-overview`.

 .. note::
     If you're using a Radeon GPU with graphical applications, refer to the